-Depending on where you find yourself, you may end up bringing more along with you, like kayaks, boats, and water skis, not to mention pool floats and even an inflatable floating island, if you so chose, but these all depend on how grand of an adventure you have in mind.
+Depending on where you find yourself, you may end up bringing more along with you, like kayaks, boats, surfboards, and water skis, not to mention pool floats and even an inflatable paddleboard, if you so chose, but these all depend on how grand of an adventure you have in mind.
 Of course, you will need a good beach wagon for sand to carry it all.
 Before you look into these beach fun add-ons, it’s a good idea to make sure you have the basics covered.
 Otherwise you might find that your day on the beach becomes an unexpected trek through the desert.

 What To Have On Sand, Er, Hand